hexpm/hexpm/lib/hexpm_web/templates/policy/coc.html.md

 Packages must have a license that allows any users access to the package and it's contents for use as a dependency in their project.
 The license may impose sensible restrictions on how the package can be used or add requirements to the project using it.
 Examples of licenses that can be used is (but not limited to): MIT, Apache, BSD, GPL, WTFPL and Unlicense.

 Packages must not be malware.
 For example, a package which is designed to maliciously exploit or damage computer systems, is not allowed.
 However, an explicitly documented penetration testing library designed to be used for white-hat security research would most likely be fine.

-Package name, description, and other visible metadata must not include abusive, inappropriate, or harassing content.

 ### Reporting Violations of this Code of Conduct